 - See current research being conducted by research groups within the Department of Civil and Natural Resources Engineering.

-Students must have previously completed relevant studies in Engineering or Science, including a bachelor's degree with honours, and/or relevant postgraduate qualifications.
+You will need to have previously completed relevant studies in Engineering or Science, including a bachelor's degree with honours, and/or relevant postgraduate qualifications.

 See the individual qualification webpages for more information on entry requirements and applications: